Agricultural property: Farm cottages

 - it is of a character appropriate (IHTM24050) to the agricultural land.
 (IHTM24031)

-It is your responsibility to decide whether the person occupying the property has the required status and to instruct the DV accordingly.
+It is your responsibility to decide whether the person occupying the property has the required status and to instruct the District Valuer accordingly.

 The relief is primarily for cottages occupied by persons employed solely for agricultural purposes in connection with the agricultural property concerned.
 This is supported by the case of HMRC v Atkinson and another UKUT 506 (TCC).
 In this case the tribunal stated that ‘The search is for some sort of connection between the residential use of the cottage and an agricultural purpose sufficient to make the use occupation for the purpose of agriculture’.

 When occupied by an agricultural worker the tribunal stated ‘the agricultural worker uses the cottage as a home because that is what he is and because he works on the farm.
 There is a sufficient connection between that use and the agricultural activities on the agricultural land for his occupation to be seen as being for the purposes of agriculture.

 Cottages occupied by retired farmworkers (who had worked on the agricultural property concerned), their widowed spouses or surviving civil partners (IHTM11032) are often also eligible for relief given by an ESC dated 13 February 1995 (ESC F16).
 The concession states that the occupation condition (IHTM24071) is regarded as satisfied by cottages occupied by retired farm workers or their surviving spouses or civil partners if either